lajanki/quote_randomizer/README.md

 #### Changelog
+11.7.2016
+* refactoring: moved general database query functions update_db(), parse_for_dictionary() and database_size() to their own module for easier access to other scripts utilizing the database.
 24.2.2016
 * removed the cumbersom START, END marking of quotes.sql.
 Instead all of quotes and lyrics are now parsed for the dictionary.
 * cleaned up database creation down to a single function.